mypolopony/disease/Readme.md

 <div align=center><i><p>What some call health, if purchased by perpetual anxiety about diet, isn't much better than tedious disease.</p></i> <p><b>(Alexander Pope)</b></p></div>

 ## Executive Summary

+Our goal is to crawl Wikipedia and extract data to understand the landscape of a particular context, in this case: human disease.
+We will employ:

 - A Baysean document classifier with 99.3% accuracy
 - A context-specific classifier to identify document subsections
 - Some clever edge-case considerations
 - Many thinkings and considerations (this Readme file)

 ## Approach and Motivation
-When it comes to learning the machines, as with most tasks, the first goal is to try to avoid reinventing the wheel.
+When it comes to meaching learning the first goal is to try to avoid reinventing the wheel.
 This is an essential and a non-trivial part of how to start thinking about how to solve a problem -- what level of abstraction do we need?
 What processes do we want under our control, and why?

 This comes up all the time when deciding on which libraries to use or which outside services to employ.
 To any degree that's reasonable, I support dogfooding (https://en.wikipedia.org/wiki/Eating_your_own_dog_food), but where exactly to draw the line is not obvious.